 FIRST LEGO League Rhode Island Qualifying Tournaments

 Registration for the qualifying tournaments will open in early October.
 At that time, we'll post the registration link.
-The qualifying tournament dates and locations for the Animal Allies season are:
+The qualifying tournament dates and locations are still being finalized, check back regularly for updates!

 In order to advance to the state championship, teams must compete in all three judged areas of FLL: Robot Game, Project and Core Values.
 Qualifying tournament judges will use the Champion’s Awards criteria to rank all of the teams, and the top teams on that list at each qualifier will advance.
 It is possible to advance to the State Championship without winning a Qualifying tournament award, and it's possible to win a qualifying tournament award and not advance to the State Championship.
 A team that focuses all their energy on the robot and has a lackluster project may not score well in the overall Champion’s criteria, and for that reason might win a Robot Performance or Robot Design award but not advance to the State Championship.
 Click here for more information on FLL Awards.